MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/One-Drive-Quickstart-Small-Business.md

 1.  **Review basic OneDrive information.** Start by reviewing the introductory OneDrive information available at the [OneDrive help center](https://support.office.com/onedrive).
 You'll get answers to many of your questions, including the OneDrive experience and how it works.

-2.  **Set up a Microsoft Office 365 subscription.** You must set up an Office 365 subscription to use OneDrive, but you aren't required to purchase all the applications in the Office 365 suite.
-To get started, follow the steps in [Set up Office 365 for business](/office365/admin/setup/setup).
+2.  **Set up a Microsoft Office 365 subscription.** You must set up a subscription to use OneDrive, but you aren't required to purchase all the applications in the Microsoft 365 suite.
+To get started, follow the steps in [Set up Microsoft 365 Apps for business](/office365/admin/setup/setup).

 3.  **Add OneDrive licenses.** Review your plan options in [Compare OneDrive for Business plans](https://products.office.com/onedrive-for-business/compare-onedrive-for-business-plans), and then add the licenses you need.